jfhbrook/public/packages/README.md

 ## Templates

-The <./templates> directory contains some cookiecutter templates!
+The [templates directory](./templates) contains some cookiecutter templates!
 Try running `just new TEMPLATE_NAME` to generate a new package.

 Note that there isn't a template for tito projects, since those are going to be pretty custom.
 Consider copy-pasting out of `korbenware` or `coprctl`.